MrPoisen/easy_crypt/README.md

 print(compare_hash(pw,hash)) # prints "True"; The output is a boolean
 ```

 You can use old ciphers too, like Vigener or Caesar.
+More are being added.
+For cryptographically secure encryption/decryption use `easy_crypt.cipher.cypher_funct`